WordPress Mobile Speed

 For some site owners, bad speed creates cart abandonment and profit loss.
 Those guys have pain.
 They’re our audience.
 We sell info to developers who build sites for profit-oriented site owners — businesses.
 These guys are special.

-Twenty-nineteen loads in under 50 milliseconds.
+Twenty-twenty-one theme loads in under 50 milliseconds.
 It’s biggest competitors for theme speed are GeneratePress and Astra.
-And a few other stripped down themes, like Tiny Hestia.
+And a few other stripped down themes.
 But they’ll never have the longevity and protection that an Automattic-authored theme has.
 GeneratePress is one guy (Tom with an assistant).
 He croaks and the theme is gone.

 From our tests so far, Gutenberg keeps getting faster with each iteration.
 So they’re making speed a top priority.
 Time will tell.

 Elementor is a multi-purpose Swiss-army knife plugin.
 Too much stuff.
 That’s not good for speed.
 They keep adding more and more to this plugin.
-It’s doubled in package size since they started.
+It’s more than doubled in package size since they started.
 That’s not a good sign either.
-1.1M > 2.3M

 A client in Arkansas also gets that same 700ms TTFB.
 That’s because we didn’t use SSL.
 And he’s on Godaddy ($8 per month two sites).
 Only $4/mo per site.
 Cheap.